-2.7 Supervised Counselling Practice Placement: Readiness for Practice Process
+2.7 Supervised Counselling Practice Placements: Readiness for Practice Placement Process

 - 1. Courses must develop and implement a Readiness for Practice Placement Process. - 2.
 The process must clearly outline the criteria to be met prior to a student being approved as ready to commence their counselling practice placement. - 3.
 This process must be distinct from any overall assessment of student competency and/or fitness to practice processes, and must be specific to assessing a student's readiness to commence their counselling practice placement. - 4.
-The process must clearly detail those involved in the assessment of readiness to practice, and their respective responsibilities in relation to the process.
+The process must clearly detail those involved in the assessment of readiness for practice placements, and their respective responsibilities in relation to the process.
 This must include feedback from tutors, peers, supervisors, placement providers and the student themselves with regards to their assessment of their own readiness to begin their counselling practice.
 The tutor and student must both sign off the document confirming their verification of the student's readiness for practice placement. - 5.
 Readiness for counselling practice placement approval is subject to the student maintaining the original criteria as set by the training provider for approval purposes.
 Any of the parties involved in the process, in addition to supervisors and placement providers, may raise a concern in relation to the above.
 It should be clearly outlined within the 'Readiness for Practice Placement process', the mechanisms by which a concern may communicated to the training provider.
 This must be communicated clearly within all other relevant and related training provider contractual agreements, policies and procedures. - 6.
 The process must clearly stipulate the maximum duration permitted for the approval of the commencement of a practice placement.
-It should also outline any remediation that may be offered should the student not complete the process within the timeframe permitted.

-- 7. COSCA wishes to allow training providers a degree of flexibility concerning the methods by which they apply their readiness for practice placement processes.
+It should also outline any remediation that may be offered should the student not complete the process within the timeframe permitted. - 7.
+COSCA wishes to allow training providers a degree of flexibility concerning the methods by which they apply their readiness for practice placement processes.
 For example, the mechanism by which the student identifies their own readiness to practice could take the form of an assignment, a reflective statement or presentation.
 Nonetheless, the process must include a range of formative and summative assessment methods. - 8.
 The process must incorporate the assessment of the student's acquisition of the below areas of competency, learning, and documentation.
-Please note this is relevant to the minimum level required for approval of readiness to commence their counselling practice placement, whereby it is expected that the student will continue to develop the skills, theoretical knowledge, self-awareness and understanding of ethical practice throughout the duration of the course: - Counselling skills - Remote counselling (if applying for, or approved for blended delivery) - Theory - Self-awareness and Identification of own readiness to practice - Ethics and Codes of Practice - Insurance
+Please note this is relevant to the minimum level required for approval of readiness to commence their counselling practice placement, whereby it is expected that the student will continue to develop the skills, theoretical knowledge, self-awareness and understanding of ethical practice throughout the duration of the course: - Counselling skills - Remote counselling (if applying for, or approved for blended delivery) - Competencies for working with children and young people as per (as per the 'COSCA Competencies for Counselling Children and Young people, Guidelines for Training Organisations, Practitioners and Trainees' which can be found on the COSCA website under 'Counselling for Children' -if relevant) - Theory

+- Self-awareness and Identification of own readiness to practice

+- Ethics and Codes of Practice

+- Insurance

-2.8 Practice Placement Hours and Supervision Requirements:
+2.8 Practice Placement Hours and Supervision Requirements